Setting up network connectivity between Yandex BareMetal and Yandex Virtual Private Cloud subnets using Yandex Cloud Interconnect

 -

-In the Password field, use one of these options to create a password for the root user:
+In the Password field, select one of the following options to create a root password:

 -